hauva69/pgn4web/chrome-extension/README.txt

 http://crbug.com/12133

-background.html: help prompt after new install use the extension API, currently experimental. no crbug yet
+background.html: help prompt after new install use the runtime API, currently experimental. no crbug yet